ehmicky/global-cache-dir/README.md

 # See also

 - [`node-cachedir`](https://github.com/LinusU/node-cachedir): underlying logic
-  for this module.
+  for this module
 - [`find-cache-dir`](https://github.com/avajs/find-cache-dir): get the local
-  cache directory.
+  cache directory

 # Support